 Naturally, selective gear rules also are in effect.

 Note the full closure of the mainstem above War Creek.

 The Twisp flows into the Methow River at the community of Twisp.

-This fairly large lake is nicely planted with rainbow trout of all sizes, including a whopping 50,000 younger fish as well as more modest numbers of catchables and dose of very large trout.
+This fairly large lake is nicely planted with rainbow trout of all sizes, including a whopping 50,000 younger fish as well as more modest numbers of catchables and a dose of very large trout.

 Wannacut Lake is around 420 acres and has a fishing season from late April through October.

-Anglers will use a WDFW access site with boat launch or a private resort with cabins and camping at the Oroville-area lake.
+Anglers will use a WDFW access site with a boat launch or a private resort with cabins and camping at the Oroville-area lake.